 The patchouli and clove pick up suddenly, making it a very heavy spicey fragrance at first.
 The pumpkin starts to add in it's powerful scent, and it starts to feel very gritty and earthy, like carving pumpkins with no drop cloth -- instead it's outside where the thick, black dirt can mingle with the insides of the pumpkin.
 I wonder if that strong, bitter smell that's beginning to come out is the mullein?
 Or, no, that's allspice.
 I recognize that from making gingerbread.
 I think the bitter comes from the mix of the allspice, pumpkin, and patchouli.
 The apple cider is really taking a while to come out in all of this.

+But really, who cares?
+This scent is great!
+Oh, and the apple is coming back, about 10 minutes after application, bringing a really sweet smell with it.
+The sweetness in this scent really belongs to the apple.
+Any whiff of pumpkin smells raw, and if this is the raw pumpkin scent that everyone associates with Jack, I can't wait to get my hands on my imp of it.
 This really is the holy grail of all perfumes.
 I wish I could bathe in this, and make my house smell this way.
 I probably could, if I brought home enough patchouli, and pumpkin, and started making mulled cider on the stovetop each evening.
 But that's an autumn sort of activity -- this is the ability to bring back that feeling, without once having to reach for the mulling spices or pumpkin knives.
 I've been feeling irritable all week long thanks to the opressingly hot summer days, and this makes me feel warm and refreshed all at once, and gives me the feeling of wanting to curl up with some cider and stare out the window at the approaching rain clouds. (if only there were approaching rain clouds!)

 I think I'm going to cherish this sweet little bit of liquid as if there were none left on the planet, and if Beth ever brings this scent back, I'll be racing to be the first to buy at least a 10ml bottle, if not more.
 (And even for my favorite scents, I'm only buying 5mls right now.)
 And now, I'm going to spend the next...well...as long as possible deeply inhaling the odor around my wrists.